midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 CTELT  --> CONSDEFN
 ```

-CONSDEFN would, like other contract elements, be removed from top-level program elements,
+CONSDEFN would, like other contract elements, no longer be permitted as a PELT.
-and it would not be permitted inside a CMTDEFN.
+CONSDEFN would also not be permitted as a CTMELT.

 An empty contract is valid.